-WHAT YOU SHOULD KNOW ABOUT MBA ACCREDITATION and RANKING (FAQ)
+WHAT YOU SHOULD KNOW ABOUT MBA RANKINGS and ACCREDITATIONS (FAQ)

-1. What does accreditation mean?
+3. What do private academic accreditations mean?
 Is there any accreditation which is applicable to every school in every region of the world?
 What guarantees the quality of MBA programs?
 How can you check it?

-A universal MBA accreditation applicable to all business schools operating anywhere in the world does not exist.
-In fact there are hundreds of different MBA accreditation bodies located in different parts of the world and in competition with one another.
+There is no universal private academic accreditation applicable to all business schools.
+In fact, there are hundreds of different rivalling private academic accreditation bodies located in different parts of the world.
 Any accreditation is paid for, this is how accreditation bodies make money.
 Giving a private academic accreditation to a school is the business of an accrediting body.

-2. What are the types of MBA schools and which type is usually subject to accreditation?
+4. What are the types of MBA schools and which type is usually subject to a private academic accreditation?
 Why?
-Which type suits you the best?
+Which type suits you best?

 1st type – Academic Business Schools (ABS).
 Normally ABS are the schools which are subsidiaries of established universities.
 They do not have very strong connections with real business and do not dig deeply into the current practical needs of real business during their classes.
 However, they do offer a student a good theoretical training.
 This is the best option for a younger manager at the lowest managerial position who is not yet familiar with the real business problems or ranked high enough to take managerial decisions.
 ABS is a good start for those at the beginning of their career.
 Although a student will not get extensive practical skills at ABS, they will get a good theoretical background which is enough.
 He/she is supposed to get the hands-on practical skills from further training in the future after finishing the MBA.

-The absolute majority of MBA accreditation are designed for ABS.
+The absolute majority of private academic accreditations are designed for ABS.
 They regulate education and instruction processes (i.e. how many instruction hours, what kind of disciplines must be in the syllabus, etc.).
 An accredited school has no freedom to change their syllabus without the consent of an accreditation body, if it doesn't want to risk losing its accreditation.
 This is why accredited ABS can’t change their programs immediately once they see any emerging needs of real businesses.
 Such schools provide mainly academic education.
 However, being accredited, a school gets the useful example of a teaching process and assistance in running it.
 To say in brief, being privately academically accredited means to a school a good focus on theory but lack of flexebility and practical touch of its MBA.

-IBS are normally reluctant to undergo any accreditation because they want to keep their independence and flexibility to be able to change their programs as soon as it is required by following the needs of real business.
-Accreditation does not allow for this level of flexibility and hence IBS do not normally apply for any accreditation.
+IBS are normally reluctant to undergo any private academic accreditation because they want to keep their independence and flexibility to be able to change, modify their programs as soon as it is required by following the needs and expectations of real business.
+Academic accreditations are impeding this level of flexibility and hence IBS do not normally seek any of them.
 IBS keep their ability to adjust their MBA programs to the emerging needs of business and expectations on the market.

-3. Are MBA diplomas issued by Academic and Implementation Business Schools considered equally by employers?
+5. Are MBA degrees issued by Academic and Implementation Business Schools considered equally by employers?
 How can you be sure of that?

 Yes, they are.
-There is no difference between the diplomas.
-Both types of schools grant similar diplomas and must comply with the national legislation of the country in which they have registered their MBA programs.
+There is no difference between degrees.
+Both types of schools grant similar degrees and must comply with the national legislation of the country in which they have registered their MBA programs.

-EMAS is an Implementation Business School, which means that our students have to do a number of consulting projects and our MBA programs are enriched with business practice.
-It has a Russian national accreditation (license of the Ministry of Education Series 52Л01 № 0001683) which proves that our programs are in full compliance with the strictest Russian educational quality standards (one of the strictest in the World).
+EMAS is an implementation Business School, which means that our students have to do a number of consulting projects and our MBAs, Executive MBAs & DBA are enriched with business practice.
+It has the Russian State national accreditation (license of the Ministry of Education Series 52Л01 № 0001683) which proves that our programs are in full compliance with the strictest Russian educational quality standards (one of the strictest in the World).
 EMAS is reluctant to undergo any private academic accreditation due to the reasons described above.